cuongdinhngo/jutility/README.md

 # Laravel Japanese Utility

-This package provides a convenient way to retrieve Japanese Utility such as Japanese Postal Code, Japanese Localization
+This package provides a convenient way to retrieve Japanese Utility such as Japanese Postal Code, Japanese Localization, CSV

+## Installation

 1-Install `cuongnd88/jutility` using Composer.